The Different Shapes of Diamonds

 Diamond Shape vs Diamond Cut, what is the real difference?

 The shape of the diamond refers to its physical shape.
 According to many estimates, roughly 75% of all the diamonds sold in the world are of the round brilliant shape.
 This is because symmetrically-shaped diamonds refract the most light.
 And, since a rough, uncut diamond can lose up to 50% of its crystal during the cutting and polishing process, the round cut diamond yields the greatest brilliance while minimizing crystal loss.
+In the below picture, you will see the common different shapes of diamonds most people think of when they think of a diamond’s shape.
+We recommend you check out our guide on shapes titled Engagement Ring Cuts.

 A diamond’s cut refers to the shape, number, proportions, and angles of its facets.
 This can also include their symmetry.
 A variation on any of these aspects impacts how the finished product will reflect, refract and disperse light.
 A well-cut diamond will appear fiery and brilliant, making the most of the light entering it.
 However, if the diamond is poorly cut, the facets will be either too deep or shallow, resulting in a diamond which lacks its characteristic brilliance.